|Grace Bible Church Plantation Philosophy of Missions

 The Role of Para-Church Organizations

-For the purposes of this policy a “para-church” organization will be defined as any ministry whose organization is not under the control or authority of a local congregation.
-Inherent in this definition is what I would consider to be a fundamental problem.
+For the purposes of this policy a “para-church” organization will be defined as any ministry whose organization is not under the control or authority of a local Church.
+Inherent in this definition is a fundamental problem.
 Biblically speaking, Christ’s Church is the sole entity which God has ordained to build, bless and manifest His authority, power, and glory through (Mt.
 16:18; Eph.
 1:20-22; Eph.
 3:10-11; 21).
 Christ didn’t die for the para-church; He died for the church (Eph.
 5:25), that’s His sole bride (Rev. 19:7-10), which He loves, nourishes, protects & builds, like no other!
 God’s mandate that the Church maintain sound doctrine (1 Tim.
 6:3; 2 Tim.
 1:13-14; 6:20; Tit.
 1:9, 2:1; 2 Tim.
 2:2) and individual accountability of every Church member (Acts 20:28; Heb.
 13:17) requires that para-church organizations be fully accountable to the local church.
-Therefore, since para-church organizations by their very definition cannot meet that standard we don’t think that the local Church should directly support or work with para-church organizations as a corporate body.
+Therefore, since para-church organizations by their very definition cannot meet that standard we don’t believe that the local Church should directly support or work with para-church organizations as a corporate body.

 It is our policy not to directly support Para-church organizations.